samanazadi1996/Sam.AutoCommitMessage/README.md

 ## Conclusion

-Sam.AutoCommitMessage is a must-have tool for developers using Visual Studio who want to streamline their workflow and maintain a clear commit history.
+AutoCommitMessage is a must-have tool for developers using Visual Studio who want to streamline their workflow and maintain a clear commit history.
 By automating the commit message process, this extension not only saves time but also enhances collaboration within teams.
-If you're looking to improve your Git workflow, consider giving Sam.AutoCommitMessage a try!
+If you're looking to improve your Git workflow, consider giving AutoCommitMessage a try!